 - Improved Security – One of the arguments “against” WordPress or other blog software the use of plugins.
 Plugins are small add-on programs to enhance the capability of the blog software.
 The supposed threat is that hackers can break in to your website through these plugins.
 But, the exact opposite is in fact true: If you have the right people involved in the setup of your WordPress installation, your blog site can be hacker-proofed equally to a traditional website.
 How can that be true?
 Because there is an actual process to what is called “hardening” a WordPress installation.
 But, you just don’t hear designers or developers hacker-proofing traditional websites even though FTP and cPanel accounts can be just as easily broken into when simple usernames and passwords are used.
 See the difference?

 - Plugins and WordPress Version Updates are Easier Now – If security has improved, we need to feature the benefit of auto-updating.
 Remember, plugins and WordPress are software.
 They get updates and upgrades just like all other software.
 The need to update and upgrade WordPress software and associated plugins has long been considered a negative in WordPress world.
 Over the past year, website hosting companies have gotten wise to this and now offer what’s called Managed WordPress Hosting.
-We offer two types of Managed Hosting through Here Next Year that are defined more fully on our hosting details page.
 Almost all hosting companies offer this now but you really need to know what you’re asking for when you talk to them.
 Use our descriptions if you’d like.

 - Inspires Repeat Visitors – The fact that you are inspired to add new content frequently will also encourage and increase your repeat visitor numbers.
 When people like what you contribute to the Web, they want to know when you add more.
 That’s where RSS feeds (Real Simple Syndication) come into play along with automated notices by email that new posts have been made.
 These announcements trigger former visitors to come back to read the rest of the article, or in the case of RSS, visitors can subscribe to receive the entire post through their RSS reader or mobile device.
 This is not just the “future” of how communication will evolve in a few years, but this is NOW, TODAY.
 If you are not experienced with how RSS works, having a blog site will introduce you to its importance for sure.